 Installation

-Scout isn’t quite as simple as Cove to install.
-Most of the sensors are peel-and-stick, so that part wasn’t much of a problem.
-But the system didn’t come preprogrammed, and connecting all of the components to the hub took at least 30 minutes.
-We also ran into an issue with the indoor camera where it wouldn’t turn on until we accidentally twisted the lens a bit.
-Not sure what was going on there, but it cost us a little extra setup time.
+Scout isn’t quite as plug-and-play as Cove.
+Most sensors are peel-and-stick, which was easy, but the system isn’t preprogrammed, so connecting everything to the hub took about 30 minutes.
+We also ran into a minor hiccup with the indoor camera—it wouldn’t power on until we twisted the lens slightly.
+Small issue, but it added a bit of extra setup time.

 Pro Tip: It was easier to link each device to the mobile app one by one.
 We learned this the hard way after accidentally entering the wrong password, which reset the app and forced us to start the entire process from scratch.